Kylie Sayce NP

 The vaginal microbiome is strongly influenced by hormones.

 Oestrogen helps maintain vaginal tissue health and supports the production of glycogen, which provides fuel for Lactobacillus bacteria.
+Changes in hormone levels may influence vaginal pH, Lactobacillus populations and vaginal tissue health.

 This may be relevant during: